CUBRID/cubrid-manual/en/ha.rst

     cubrid changemode [options] <database-name@node-name>

-*   *database-name@node-name* : Specifies the name of a server to be checked or changed and separates each node name by using @.
+*   *database-name@node-name*\: Specifies the name of a server to be checked or changed and separates each node name by using @.
+If [options] is omitted, server status is displayed.

 The following shows [options] used in **cubrid changemode**.